katydecorah/katydecorah.github.io/notes/_posts/2013-08-12-cherry-tomatoes.md

 One mistake I made was that I waited too long to put them outside.
 I waited a few extra weeks just in case of cold weather, but I really shouldn't have waited.
 Instead the plants started growing really tall (around 5 feet) to find more sunlight.
 By the time I put them outside they were weak and lanky.
 They ended up shedding most of their original leaves and grew stronger ones while outside.

-Only one tomato has riped so far, I have about a dozen waiting to burst with color.
+Only one tomato has ripened so far, I have about a dozen waiting to burst with color.
 I am just so proud of these guys.

 <div class="photos">